Written by / 11/15/2014 / No comments / , , , , , , , , , , , , , ,

 ROGER CORMAN W/ PAM GRIER PRISON EXPLOITATION THREESOME

-BIG DOLL HOUSE: This is the first Roger Corman produced/Jack Hill written and directed women-in-prison venture shot in the Philippines, and it's pretty great stuff.
-Although beware to all Pam Grier fanatics, she's not the main star... but as a bullying rogue within a cramped cell of sexy vixens including Judy Brown (the new girl), Roberta Collins (the tough girl) and Brooke Mills (the addict), she holds her own just fine.
+BIG DOLL HOUSE: This is the first Roger Corman produced/Jack Hill written/directed women-in-prison venture shot in the Philippines, and it's pretty good: But beware to all Pam Grier fanatics, she's not the main star... yet as a bully rogue within a cramped cell of sexy vixens including Judy Brown (the new girl), Roberta Collins (the tough girl), Pat Woodell (the resilient girl) and Brooke Mills (the addict), she holds her own just fine...

-Sid Haig, as a con-man who ultimately helps the girls plan their escape, adds to a somewhat bizarre canvas that, at times, is a little too weird for its own good yet remains a groundbreaking classic: All about those gorgeous sweaty babes and their eclectic personalities clashing inside, and then fighting outside, the hot caged hell they eventually must escape from.
+Hill's SPIDER BABY and PIT STUFF actor Sid Haig, as a con-man who ultimately helps the girls plan their escape, adds to a somewhat bizarre canvas that, at times, is a little too weird for its own good yet remains an exploitation classic: All about those gorgeous sweaty babes and their eclectic personalities clashing inside, and then fighting outside, the hot caged hell they eventually must escape from.

 1971 ***1/2